 For sure.
-BriefBuilder is an excellent tool for describing and specifying complex systems (primarily buildings, but also other types of built infrastructure).
+BriefBuilder is an excellent tool for describing and specifying complex systems (i.e. buildings, civil works, energy projects).

 In line with the SE philosophy, BriefBuilder allows you to make different kinds of project decompositions (strategic, functional, technical, spatial, organizational) in support of the analysis, specification, design, and verification of systems.

 “Systems engineering is a transdisciplinary approach and means to enable the realization of successful systems.
 Successful systems must satisfy the needs of its customers, users and other stakeholders.”

 The second part of this definition is spot-on when talking about BriefBuilder.
 As it points out, successful systems are those that fulfil the needs of the stakeholders who will use, own, acquire and operate the system.

 Subsequently, it allows you to analyse, verify, manage these requirements throughout the entire process, with the goal of creating highly effective systems that perform exactly as they should.